Teniente General Benjamín Matienzo International Airport: Overview

 This airport replaced the old one, located on the Ninth of July Park, because of its location only 650 m from the Plaza Independencia, and the lack of space for expansion, plus noise restrictions and the risks of having an airport in the very city centre.
 The old airport had one runway of 1600 m and was closed in 1987.
-Now the Bus Main Station uses parts of the apron of the airport, while the Music School from the Universidad Nacional de Tucumán uses the former passenger terminal.
+The main bus station uses parts of the apron of the airport, while the Music School from the Universidad Nacional de Tucumán uses the former passenger terminal.

-The Departures Sector was rebuilt in 2005, with international flights facilities and a jet bridge.
+The departures pavilion was rebuilt in 2005, with international flights facilities and a jet bridge.
 It can accommodate all kinds of aircraft, such as the Boeing 767, Airbus A330 or Boeing 777.
 A freight terminal was constructed in 2013.

 On 9 April 2013, the runway designation changed from 01/19 to 02/20 due to magnetic variation.
 The airport was closed between June and September 2017, when the runway was extended from 2900 to 3500 m, making it the second longest in Argentina, after Piloto Civil Norberto Fernández International Airport in Río Gallegos.